How to Do a Natural Colon Cleanse at Home

 Natural colon cleanses may help improve digestive health.
 Whether they truly “cleanse” the colon is up for debate.
 They’re also safe when not overdone.
 If you are interested in trying a colon cleanse, consult your doctor before doing any of these home remedies to see if it is right for you.
 The TUSHY Ottoman toilet stool can help put you in the best position to finish out your colon cleanse when things start moving.

-When you've gotten everything properly cleansed, make sure everything is clean down there with a TUSHY warm water bidet.
+When you've gotten everything properly cleansed inside, make sure everything is clean between the cheeks with a TUSHY warm water bidet.